phediverse/mastodon-rest/README.md

 know when a bunch of requests don't necessarily need to resolve in order, for even more speed.
 But that's for another day.

+One catch: the login endpoints, whether for completing an Auth Code grant or for logging in via a username and password, don't do anything asynchronous, since you're getting an access token back.
+If folks want to async-ify that bit, that can be a task for a later date.

 Contributing
 ------------